Intern Program Overview

 In addition, interns may attend seminars and workshops highlighting the role of government, policy, and related topics in the pro-life movement.
 They leave these seminars and workshops armed with a new knowledge which they can bring back to their campuses or apply to their professional expertise.
 Interns also have an opportunity to attend social gatherings to network and connect with other D.C. interns with whom they can share these experiences in our nation’s capitol.

 The interns are responsible for a variety of duties at Susan B. Anthony List.
 Their time is partly devoted to assisting in the day-to-day operations of our organization where they are expected to complete typical daily administrative support.
 They are also involved in larger departmental projects such as political and legislative research, fundraising, and communications.

 Susan B. Anthony List requires interns to be self-starters with good communication skills.
 They must be able to balance multiple demands and work with shifting priorities and deadlines.
 As interns, they should be equally comfortable working as part of a team and with minimal supervision.

 All applicants must be at least 18 years of age by the internship program start date, and must be able to commit to the full internship term to be eligible.
 Additionally, applicants must be recent graduates or currently enrolled in an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution).

 How to Apply

-The Susan B. Anthony List is willing to work with students to gain college credit for their internship experience.
+This internship can be part-time or full-time and is paid.
+Susan B. Anthony List is willing to work with students to gain college credit for their internship experience.